carstenbund/research-project2/essay-draft-1.md

 ---

-If you want, I can now help you **write Stage 3**: the deep dive into the neurocognitive requirements of leadership—framed soberly, analytically, and clearly.

-Just let me know if you'd like to proceed!

 ## **Stage 3: The Hidden Requirement — What Leadership Actually Demands**

 If we strip away the moral promises and public justifications, what is leadership really?